zdelrosario/vis-rhetoric/_episodes/02-rungs.md

 ## Overview

-You should have been organized into groups of four in breakout rooms.
+You should be organized into groups of four in breakout rooms.

 Below there are **two** images of **the same** dataset.
 All images show exactly the same information, but in different ways.
 The purpose of this exercise is 1.